-The beach offers great swimming and plenty of water sports, dining and accommodation options.
-In both the summer and winter high seasons, Chaweng Beach is packed with sun-seekers soaking up the rays and has a fun, holiday atmosphere.
-It's not the most secluded or peaceful of Samui's beaches, but everything one could desire is within a few metres of your sunbed - from cold drinks and snacks to massages, making it a great option for lazing away the day in comfort.
+The beach offers great swimming and plenty of water sports as well as dining and accommodation options.
+In both the summer and winter high seasons, it’s packed with sun-seekers soaking up the rays and has a fun, holiday atmosphere.
+It's not the most secluded or peaceful of Samui's beaches, but everything one could desire is within a few metres of your sun lounger – from cold drinks and snacks to massages.

 If you do feel like a calmer alternative, at the southern end of Chaweng, on the ring road travelling towards Lamai, there is a separate little stretch of beach called Chaweng Noi, which is pretty and less crowded.
 It also boasts good swimming near the shore.

-If you are not staying in a hotel on the beachfront, then some resorts hire sunbeds and umbrellas to non-guests for about 100B per day.
-Alternatively, just take a towel and stake your claim to a patch of sand, although it can be difficult to find shade during the hottest hours so don't forget the sunblock.
+If you're not staying at a hotel on the beachfront, then some resorts hire sun loungers and umbrellas to non-staying guests.
+Alternatively, just take a towel and stake your claim to a patch of sand.
+It can be difficult to find shade during the hottest hours, so don't forget the sunblock.

-An army of vendors patrol Chaweng beach selling ice creams, fruit, grilled sweetcorn or chicken and Thai papaya salad, cold drinks, jewelry, sarongs.
+An army of vendors patrols Chaweng Beach selling ice creams, fruit, grilled sweetcorn or chicken and Thai papaya salad, cold drinks, jewellery, and sarongs.
 They also offer services such as henna tattoos, hair braiding and pedicures.

 One great luxury for westerners is being able to have an affordable massage right on the beach.
 Chaweng is lined with massage salas attended by legions of jolly women ready to knead and pummel away your cares as you listen to the gently lapping waves.

 Although not quite as rigorously trained as some of the masseurs in salons and spas on the beach road, these ladies provide a great service nonetheless.